warestack/cc/Class-2/lab2-part0.md

 #### Step 1: Install Visual Studio Code

-1. Open your browser and go to the official download page: [https://code.visualstudio.com/](https://code.visualstudio.com/)
+1. Open your browser and go to the official download page: <a href="https://code.visualstudio.com/" target="_blank">Download Visual Studio Code</a>

    VS Code is a free code editor widely used for web development.